 Lumencor’s primary light delivery options are coupling through liquid light guides (LLG), optical fibers, fiber bundles, or projection optics.
 Our standard liquid light guide and optical fiber output coupling solutions are designed to meet the requirements of most end-user applications.
-Moreover, a wide range of light output couplers can be tailored to meet the needs of custom Light Engine and optical scanner products.
+Moreover, a wide range of light output couplers can be tailored to meet the needs of custom Light Engine and optical scanners.

 LLGs and Fibers Compared

 The optical transmission medium of a liquid light guide is continuous.
 The optical transmission medium of an optical fiber bundle is discontinuous, with interstitial packing volume.
 Generally, liquid light guides are preferred for wide field illumination derived from LEDs.
 Optical fibers are preferred for high brightness applications in which high power levels are required over small areas.
-Typically such applications use our CELESTA and ZIVA laser Light Engines.
+Typically, such laser applications use our CELESTA and ZIVA Light Engines.

 General Characteristics of LLGs